Euston railway station: Passenger experience

+In September 2023, the Office of Rail and Road issued Network Rail with an improvement notice in relation to its failure to put in place effective measures to tackle overcrowding.
+Network Rail admitted that the station was designed for a different era and that "the passenger experience at Euston remains uncomfortable at times".
+The Office of Rail and Road declared in December 2023 that Network Rail had complied with the notice and implemented measures to better manage passenger traffic flows and overcrowding.
+In October 2024, London TravelWatch warned that passengers at Euston are being put in danger when the station becomes severely overcrowded during periods of disruption to services.
+Transport Secretary Louise Haigh subsequently asked Network Rail to declutter the station concourse and improve how it handles train announcements.
+Network Rail reacted by switching off the advertising board installed in January 2024 after removal of the main departure boards, and issued a five point improvement plan.

 Incidents

 On 26 April 1924, an electric multiple unit collided with the rear of an excursion train carrying passengers from the FA Cup Final in Coventry.
 Five passengers were killed.
-The accident was blamed on poor visibility owing to smoke and steam under the Park Street Bridge.
+The crash was blamed on poor visibility owing to smoke and steam under the Park Street Bridge.

 On 27 August 1928, a passenger train collided with the buffer stops.
 Thirty people were injured.

 On 10 November 1938, a suburban service collided with empty coaches after a signal was misinterpreted.
 23 people were injured.

 On 6 August 1949, an empty train was accidentally routed towards a service for Manchester, colliding with it at about 5 mph.
-The accident was blamed on a lack of track circuiting and no proper indication of when platforms were occupied.
+The crash was blamed on a lack of track circuiting and no proper indication of when platforms were occupied.

 1973 IRA attack

 Extensive but superficial damage was caused by an IRA bomb that exploded close to a snack bar at approximately 1:10 pm on 10 September 1973, injuring eight people.
 A similar explosive had detonated 50 minutes earlier at King's Cross.
 The Metropolitan Police had received a three-minute warning, and were unable to evacuate the station completely, but British Transport Police managed to clear much of the area just before the explosion.
 In 1974, the mentally ill Judith Ward confessed to the bombing and was convicted of this and other crimes, despite the evidence against her being highly suspect and Ward retracting her confessions.
 She was acquitted in 1992; the true culprit has yet to be identified.